-There are various power purchase mechanisms, the most remarkable being:
+There are various power purchase mechanisms, the most remarkable being::

 - Spot transactions at marginal cost: generators are not forced to enter into these deals.
-They can choose to inject all their power into the spot market at the applicable market price. - Back-up contracts: generators can enter into energy and power back-up contracts with each other to meet their contractual commitments.
+They can choose to inject all their power into the spot market at the applicable market price. - Back-up contracts: generators can enter into energy and power back-up contracts with each other to meet their contractual commitments. - Bilateral contracts with free users at unregulated prices: generation prices (energy and electric power) are freely set. - Bilateral contracts with distributors at regulated prices: entered into between generators and distributors.
+The energy is supplied to regulated users, so the maximum price (cap) is equal to the bus bar (regulated) price.